 Marine Corps Base Camp Pendleton, CA Ft.
-Bragg, NC Naval Base San Diego, CA VA Regional Office, San Juan, PR; Ft.
-Buchanan Ft.
+Liberty, NC (formerly known as Ft.
+Bragg) Naval Base San Diego, CA Ft.
+Bliss, TX Ft.
 Carson, CO Ft.
-Hood, TX Ft.
+Cavazos, TX (formerly known as Ft.
+Hood) Ft.
 Stewart, GA VA Regional Office, Salt Lake City, UT Ft.
 Riley, KS Ft.
 Belvoir, VA Ft.
-Campbell, KY Joint Base Meyer-Henderson Hall, VA Joint Base Andrews, MD Marine Corps Base Quantico, VA Walter Reed National Military Medical Center, Bethesda, MD Joint Base Lewis-McChord, WA Las Vegas, NV, VA Medical Center; Nellis AFB Joint Base Anacostia-Bolling, Washington, DC Marine Corps Base Camp Lejeune, NC Ft.
-Drum, NY VA Regional Office, Winston-Salem, NC Naval Station Norfolk, VA (opened August 2016)
+Campbell, KY Joint Base Meyer-Henderson Hall, VA Joint Base Andrews, MD Marine Corps Base Quantico, VA Walter Reed National Military Medical Center, Bethesda, MD Joint Base Lewis-McChord, WA Nellis AFB, NV Joint Base Anacostia-Bolling, Washington, DC Marine Corps Base Camp Lejeune, NC Ft.
+Drum, NY VA Regional Office, Winston-Salem, NC Naval Station Norfolk, VA NSA Washington DC NSA Annapolis, MD Pentagon, VA (Upon Request) VFW Washington Office (National Capitol Region)

 Additional information on the Pre-Discharge program can be found at www.vfw.org/pre-discharge.
-Questions regarding our participation in the Pre-Discharge program should be directed to Dawn Jirak, Deputy Director, at 202.608.8346 or via email at djirak@vfw.org.
+Questions regarding our participation in the Pre-Discharge program should be directed to Gregg Orto, Deputy Director, at 202.608.8375 or via email at gorto@vfw.org.

-D. VFW Training and Quality Assurance: The National Veterans Service focuses on expanding training initiatives and assessing the true quality and level of skill of VFW accredited service officers.
-We are responsible for the design and delivery of all training to VFW-accredited representatives who work in VA regional offices.
+D. VFW Training: The National Veterans Service focuses on expanding training initiatives and assessing the true quality and level of skill of VFW accredited service officers.
+We are responsible for the design and delivery of all training to VFW- accredited representatives who are assigned to a VA regional office or other VA facility.
 We also perform quality assurance by interacting with your Department Service Office staff and offering advice on more complicated claims issues.
 NVS periodically reviews the quality of the VA regional office decisions and the level of advocacy provided by VFW.
 A system has been put in place to evaluate and validate the skill level and quality of advocacy for VFW accredited service officers.
 Testing is a vital element in that system.

-VFW-accredited Department Service Officers are required to attend NVS training twice annually and all other VFW-accredited staff located in a VA regional office are required to attend at least once annually.
-In order to ensure that training is effective we test all students at the conclusion of training.
+VFW-accredited Department Service Officers are required to attend NVS training as prescribed in the NVS Policy and Procedure.
+All other VFW-accredited staff assigned to a VA regional office are required to attend at least once annually.
+To ensure that training is effective, we test all students at the conclusion of training.
 You will be notified of your service office staff's test scores.
 We maintain a database of all scores so that we can determine an average grade.
 This is used to determine progress and/or difficulty in understanding the work.
 This is vital information we use in the mandatory five-year reaccreditation process.
-Our commitment to professionalism and quality has produced a higher standard of quality in the everyday work of your service offices.
-Questions regarding NVS training and quality assurance should be directed to Lauren Barefoot, Manager, Training & Quality Assurance, at 202.608.8360 or via email at lbarefoot@vfw.org.
+Our commitment to professionalism and quality has produced a higher standard of quality in the work of your service offices.